nickserv/stackselect/content.md

 ### None

 * If all you need is DOM modification and basic AJAX, you can use them in most modern browsers
-* jQuery is an option if you need to rely on older browsers and don&#39;t want to set up build tools for polyfills
+* jQuery is an option if you need to rely on older browsers and don’t want to set up build tools for polyfills
 * Web Components provide some built in component architecture support, but browser support is limited with Firefox refusing to support the current version of the HTML imports spec

 ### Polymer

-* An in between of Angular&#39;s convenience and structure with the simplicity of Web Components
+* An in between of Angular’s convenience and structure with the simplicity of Web Components
 * Makes Web Components easier to write and reuse while polyfill to get around browser compatibility issues

 ### React